 To estimate the pattern of activity evoked by similar scenes, we conducted a voxelwise GLM analysis of each participant's preprocessed time series data from the search task in native T1 space.
 Each model contained a regressor of interest for each stimulus in the experiment (24 critical scenes [12 pairs of similar scenes] and 56 novel scenes).
-Events within these regressors were constructed as boxcars with a duration of 1.25 s (scene presentation duration), convolved with a double-gamma hemodynamic response function.
+Events within these regressors were constructed as boxcars with a duration of 1.25s (scene presentation duration), convolved with a double-gamma hemodynamic response function.
 Six realignment parameters and cosine drift parameters were included as nuisance regressors to control for motion confounds and signal drift.
 No spatial smoothing was performed.
 We included all eight runs of the memory-guided search task in each GLM, representing 16 presentations of each of the 24 critical scenes, with the exception of one participant.
 One run was excluded from this participant because >10% of TRs had a framewise displacement of > 1mm.
 First level models were estimated using nilearn (Abraham et al., 2014) and contrasts for each of the 24 critical scenes versus baseline were computed.
 While regressors for the novel scenes were included in these models, these parameter estimates were not analyzed further.
 This procedure yielded t-maps representing the activation elicited by viewing each of the 24 critical scenes (12 pairs of similar scenes) for each participant.

 To compute scene pair pattern similarity, we calculated the Fisher z-transformed Pearson correlation between the t-maps for all unique pairwise combinations of the 24 scenes.
 For each stimulus category (e.g., arches), we averaged all the correlations between nonpairmate scenes that included a scene from that category (e.g., arch 1 and barn 1; arch 2 and barn 1, etc).
 We subtracted this value from the correlation of the two pairmate scenes from that category (e.g., arch 1 and arch 2).
 Using this metric, lower values indicate that scene pairmates are represented more distinctly compared to other scenes and higher values indicate that scene pairmates are represented more similarly.
-To assess the overall tendency of a brain region to differentiate similar scenes, we conducted these analyses separately within brain regions of interest (hippocampus plus control regions) and averaged the scene pair pattern similarity values across the 12 scene pairs to produce one value per participant.
-To assess the relationship between scene separability and variables of interest, we sorted the scene pairs by their scene pair pattern similarity value in a particular ROI and divided them into more and less distinct halves.
-For some analyses, we considered scene pair similarity continuously; in this case, we normalized scene pair similarity values for an ROI within participants.
+To assess the overall tendency of a brain region to differentiate similar scenes, we conducted these analyses separately within brain regions of interest (hippocampus and EVC) and averaged the scene pair pattern similarity values across the 12 scene pairs to produce one value per participant.
+To assess the relationship between hippocampal differentiation and other variables of interest, we sorted the scene pairs by their scene pair pattern similarity value in the hippocampus and divided them into more and less differentiated halves.